 We can all think of a time when we have received horrible customer service, right?
-Unfortunately, the bad customer service is often easier recalled than the good.
-I once had a waiter spill water on me…4 times...during the same meal. (kinda hard to forget) My mom, a teacher, had to retake an entire series of end-of-year student pictures because the photo printing company refused to send her prints.
+Unfortunately, poor customer service experiences are usually easier to recall than good examples.
+For instance, I once had a waiter spill water on me four times...during the same meal.
+My mother, a teacher, once had to retake an entire series of end-of-year student pictures because the photo printing company refused to send her prints.
 The reason given?
-She had not yet paid for her free slide-show disk.
-That’s right, the invoice said free, and my mom had not yet paid it.
+She had not yet paid for her slide-show disk.
+One problem: the disk was included for free as part of the picture package!

-Thankfully, though, there are other stories that are told and retold; the ones about surprisingly GOOD customer service.
+Thankfully, though, other stories are told and retold, the ones about surprisingly GOOD customer service.
 Recent research has found that while 30 percent of customers report being likely to share their bad experiences, 49 percent of those same customers would be willing to share examples of good customer service situations.
 Truly going above and beyond can make the difference between a satisfied customer and an intensely loyal customer who gives you repeat business and sends other people your way.

-Everybody has bad days (including service providers and customers), and you can’t please everyone.
-Here are a few tips to avoid delivering outrageously bad customer service experiences that are likely to get you called out on social media (you know, the ones that get nearly 20 million YouTube views)
+Of course, everyone has bad days (including service providers and customers), and you can’t please everyone.
+Here are a few tips to avoid creating outrageously bad customer service experiences that are likely to get you called out on social media (you know, the ones that get nearly 20 million YouTube views)

 One of the worst mistakes you can make is failing to be professional in the heat of the moment.
-This should go without saying, but there should be a zero-tolerance policy against any kind of foul language or insults toward a customer — no matter how rude or insulting the customer is being.
-Remember that guy is speaking for himself, but you (or your customer service employee) represent your entire company.
+This should go without saying, but there should be a zero-tolerance policy against any foul language or insults toward a customer, no matter how rude or insulting the customer is being.
+Remember that while customers speak for themselves, you (or your customer service employee) represent your entire company.

-- Make the process of obtaining service more painful than the problem.
-Nobody likes long hold times, tons of complicated rules, multiple phone transfers and/or untrained service people.
+The process of obtaining services should never be more painful than the problem.
+Nobody likes long hold times, tons of complicated rules, multiple phone transfers, and/or untrained service people.
 If customers deal with this enough (and once might be “enough” for some), they’ll think twice about doing business with that company in the future.
 Good customer service makes dealing with your company as easy and frictionless as possible.

 As an organization, you should never go back on your word or try to duck responsibility.
 It’s important to think beyond the short-term incentives of standing your ground on an issue.
-When companies use loopholes to avoid honoring return policies/guarantees, or just flat-out choose not to honor them, they may keep that one sale, but they damage their reputation and can lose future sales.
+When companies use loopholes to avoid honoring return policies/guarantees or flat-out choose not to honor them, they may keep that one sale, but they damage their reputation and lose future sales.

-To provide the kind of great customer service that gets people talking in a good way, every organization should take to heart a few features of good customer service.
+To provide the kind of customer service that gets people talking in a good way, every organization should take to heart a few features of good customer service.

-- Always follow through: Deliver on all promises and being unerringly reliable are core features of good customer service.
+Delivering on all promises and being unerringly reliable are core features of good customer service.
 If you say you are going to do it, do it.

-- Learn about your customers and how best to serve them: If you cater to busy business people, help them without wasting their time.
-If you provide technical products to people who are not technically savvy, focus on patience and attentive training.
+If you cater to busy business people, help them without wasting their time.
+If you provide technical products to people who are not technically savvy, focus on patience, and attentive training.
 The same information you used to win the prospect can be used to keep the customer.

-- Think of ways to “convenience” people: Can you get them the product sooner than expected?
+Can you get them the product sooner than expected?
 Can you solve a problem they didn’t know they had?
-Train your service people to head issues off at the pass and build a positive experience from the beginning.
+Train your service people to head off issues at the pass and build a positive experience from the beginning.

-Not everyone is so nice, and not every customer who complains has a valid gripe, so always have a plan in place to deal with the one who wants something for nothing and who will be unhappy (or a jerk) no matter what you do.
+Not everyone is so nice, and not every customer who complains will be satisfied with your response.
+Always have a plan in place to deal with the one who wants something for nothing and who will be unhappy no matter what you do.